Who is China Spree Travel?

 China is the world's factory and bargain shoppers' paradise.
-We are aware of fact that shopping is an integral part of an international travel particularly to countries like China.
+We are aware of the fact that shopping is an integral part of international travel, particularly to countries like China.
 However, your valuable travel time in China is limited and therefore China Spree tours features the minimum arranged shopping stops compared to all other tours.

 What are the meals like on China Spree tours?

 We choose hotels that provide good American buffet breakfasts, which is important for most Westerners, while traveling on a busy itinerary, and also for those whose appetite cannot take in too many Chinese foods.

 Lunch and dinner are mostly Chinese meals representing the local flavor of the places you visit.
 It is usually arranged in a local Chinese restaurant and is served in a family style with 6-10 people sharing one table.
 China Spree will keep improving the quality and variety of our meal arrangements, despite of the fact that China Spree meals are already much better than all other competitors.

 Does China Spree accommodate special dietary requests?

 Call Air China at 1-800-882-8122 if you have a special dietary request for transpacific or China internal flights.
 Air China Call Center Hours: Monday- Friday, 6:00AM to 9:00PM, PST; Saturday & Sunday: 7:30AM to 4:00PM, PST (including holidays)

 Please advice your dietary request at the "Special Request" section on Item #9 on the Online Reservation Form when you book this tour.

 We accept vegetarian meal requests for both individuals on our scheduled departures and for private groups.
 We often have vegetarians on China Spree tours, and we will try our best to accommodate you.
 Note: Unlike in North America, the meal arrangements for vegetarians on your China trip may be of limited variety.